Grief and Bereavement Resources

 Grief camps for kids or for families

 - Campfire Circle: formerly Camp Ooch and Camp Trillium, this camp is set up for kids with cancer and they have a family camp for bereaved haematology/oncology camps as well as bereaved families.
 There are a few bereaved family dates (see lower on the page).
-They also have a bereaved sibling week (August 21 to 27 in Muskoka).
+They also have a bereaved sibling week.

 - Camp Erin Toronto: this is a program where children and teens ages six to 17 attend transformational weekend camp that combines traditional fun camp activities with grief education and emotional support free of charge for all families.
 Registration for camp in 2022 is closed but you can get your child/children on the list for 2023.

 - Camp Keaton Hamilton: This is run by Dr. Bob Kemp Hospice in the Hamilton region.
 This is a weekend camp with lots of opportunities for play and connection.
-They have put their program on hold until 2023 but you can plan ahead.
+This year's camp is running June 9-11.
+Please register early.

 - Camp Kerry: This camp is available for bereaved children as well as families.

 - Camp Skein: This camp is run by Camp Maple Leaf.
-Session 8 (Sunday, August 21 to Friday, August 26) is the current camp time.
+Session 4 (Sunday, July 20-28) is the current camp time.
 This camp is held with another couple of groups but the focus for these campers will be to connect with others who are experiencing and living through the death of a family member, including a sibling.

 - Coping Adventure Camp: Please call, the groups are run by a wonderful community in the Kitchener-Waterloo/Cambridge area.